elijordan/industrial_iot_schema/channel-signal_io_schema.md

 **Notes:**
 1. Report on change assumes that the report rate is still used and observed (e.g. 10 minutes) but if report on change is set to true, then it will send on any changes outside the typical 10 minute report rate
 2. Report on change is by default false
-3. Channel IDs must be unique in the device context.  (the RCM context for globally unique will be: “product ID” + “device id” + “channel id”
+3. Channel IDs must be unique in the device context.  (the ExoSense context for globally unique will be: “product ID” + “device id” + “channel id”
 4. Channel IDs can be any valid string.
-At this time, if RCM generates a channel ID from the UI it will be in the form of a UUID.
+At this time, when using the ExoSense UI, it generates a channel ID in the form of '###', for example "001".
+Keeping IDs small keep data packets small, especially important for cellular network use.

-More Examples can be found below

 ## Device Data Transport Schema
 Having a common shared channel configuration (a contract essentially) between the device and the cloud/application allows us to keep the actual data sent between devices and the cloud to a minimum - focusing only on the sending of values for channels rather than unnecessary configuration information that rarely changes.

-### Device to Cloud / Application
+### Device to Cloud / Application Input (Monitoring)
 The resource used for writing channel values from devices to the cloud/application is “data_in”, as mentioned in the resource section.
+Channels are by default input (sent from the device) unless the specific `"output"` property is set to `true`.

-There are 3 different scenarios of how we might want to send data - each one should build on the other, and they are:
+There are 3 different scenarios of how we might want to send data from the device - each one should build on the other, and they are:

 **Single Data Value**